Io-33kyanite/iori-profile/content/en/publication/index.md

 1. __<u>Iori Sasaki</u>__, Masatoshi Arikawa, Tomokazu Tamura, and Min Lu (2023).
 Concept Design of Generative Location-Based Audio Tours, _Workshop of the Commission on Ubiquitous Mapping and Commission on Maps and the Internet organized as part of 31st International Cartographic Conference_, Cape Town, South Africa, 12 August 2023. <span style="opacity:0.6;">[Presentation]</span>

 1. __<u>Iori Sasaki</u>__, Masatoshi Arikawa, Ryo Sato, and Akinori Takahashi (2021).
-Semantic GPS Trajectory Representation via Articulation Processings, Workshop of the Commission on Maps and the Internet and Commission on Ubiquitous Mapping organized as part of 30th International Cartographic Conference, 2021. <span style="opacity:0.6;">[Presentation]</span>
+Semantic GPS Trajectory Representation via Articulation Processings, _Workshop of the Commission on Maps and the Internet and Commission on Ubiquitous Mapping organized as part of 30th International Cartographic Conference_, online, 2021. <span style="opacity:0.6;">[Presentation]</span>

 <br><br>